nathanbibb/nbcom-hugo/content/journal/a-new-site-design.md

 [Google Cloud Storage](https://cloud.google.com/storage) since there is a permanent free tier and it tied in with my overall Google account.

-While I was researching cloud hosts, I realized my current site was embarrasing.
+While I was researching cloud hosts, I realized my current site was embarrassing.
 I hadn't updated the thing in 8 years.
 It was looking pretty shabby.

 ## Static Site Generation with Hugo